riddhitanna/CS306-DataAnalysis-Visualization/README.md

 # Lab 2
 The second lab explores the cumulative distribution functions (cdfs),  the Pearson correlation coefficient, interpretations from R-squared values and scatterplot smoothing.

+# Lab 3
+Cleaning the data and performing the KS test to determine whether the given samples are normally distributed or not.